emedware/omni18n/docs/client.md

 For this, **after** SSR-rendering, `payload = SSC.getPartialLoad(excludedZones: Zone[] = [])` can be called with the list of zones the CSC **already** possess.
 It will return a completely json-able in a compact format of the loaded dictionary

 This partial answer can be conveyed in the answer with the action' results (especially useful in a page load action) and given to the CSC with `CSC.usePartial(payload)`

+## Overriding `interpolate`

+`I18nClient.interpolate` is called on _each_ translation, and can be used to add a transformation or have a list of "last 20 translations" in the translator's UI